 For those of you considering this option we have a full list of all of these, including their location, prices and opening times so contact us should you require this.

 As we have mentioned, rail journeys from Birmingham New Street Station to Birmingham International take between 7-10 minutes and this is a frequent service running up to six times an hour.
 Depending on the train operator that you use, return tickets can cost as little as £3.
 The cheapest option is to limit your travel to Virgin trains to get this price (3-4 trains per hour).
-Otherwise the return journey will cost £4.50 but allows you to use any train travelling between the two stations.
-Being on the mainline between London and Scotland, trains start very early in the morning and run right up until midnight so you won’t have any problems attending the full duration of the convention travelling this way to Auto Assembly 2014.
+Otherwise the return journey will cost approximately £4.50 but allows you to use any train travelling between the two stations.
+Being on the mainline between London and Scotland, trains start very early in the morning and run right up until midnight so you won’t have any problems attending the full duration of the convention travelling this way to Auto Assembly 2015.

 There are ample taxi ranks in and around Birmingham City Centre and a typical taxi journey to the Hilton will cost about £15-£20 one way.
 If you choose this option we would strongly recommend taxi sharing with several other convention attendees who may be staying in the same hotel as you to reduce costs.